-Getting started in graphic design is no easy task.
-And if you’re learning graphic design from home, becoming an effective designer is not a straight path.
+Teaching yourself graphic design is no easy task, and if you’re learning graphic design from home, becoming an effective designer is not a straight path.

 Key Takeaways: